Scanning tunneling microscopy current from localized basis orbital density functional theory: Results

 \subsection{Substrate-tip distance}

-The basic assumption in the Bardeen approximation is that the potential of the tip do not perturb the wave functions from the substrate and vice versa\cite{Bardeen1960}.
-To investigate this assumption we carried out calculations at 3 different substrate-tip distances with the tip above the CO molecule and with the tip laterally displaced from the molecule, see \Figref{TipShift} (i).
+The basic assumption in the Bardeen approximation is that the potential of the tip does not perturb the wave functions from the substrate and vice versa\cite{Bardeen1961}.
+To investigate this assumption we carried out calculations at three different substrate-tip distances with the tip above the CO molecule and with the tip laterally displaced from the molecule, see \Figref{TipShift} (i).

-Visualizing the DFT total potential at a constant height above the substrate, see \Figref{TipShift} (iv), clearly shows the effect of the tip on the potential at substrate-tip distances below 5 \AA, e.g., \Figref{TipShift} (iv) (f) shows the potential of the molecule and underlying Cu lattice while (d) and (b) clearly shows the perturbation of the potential from the tip.
-The perturbation of the tip potential on the substrate wave functions severely modify the simulated STM images for distances below 5 \AA, see \Figref{TipShift} (ii), and gives differences between the calculated STM images even when the tip is shifted laterally at the same height.
-Furthermore, the approximation to use a flat potential outside the maximum potential, see \Figref{TipShift} (iii) is also questionable for substrate-tip distances below 5 \AA~since the hight of the potential will give the exponential decay into the vacuum region.
+Visualizing the DFT total potential at a constant height above the substrate, see \Figref{TipShift} (ii), clearly shows the effect of the tip on the potential at tip-heights below 5 \AA, e.g., \Figref{TipShift} (ii) (f) shows the potential of the molecule and underlying Cu lattice while (d) and (b) clearly show the perturbation of the potential from the tip.
+The perturbation of the tip potential on the substrate wave functions severely modify the simulated STM images for distances below 5 \AA, see \Figref{TipShift} (iii), and gives differences between the calculated STM images even when the tip is shifted laterally at the same height.
+Furthermore, the approximation to use a flat potential outside the maximum potential, see \Figref{TipShift} (iv) is also questionable for tip-heights below 5 \AA~since the height of the potential will give the exponential decay into the vacuum region.

 In summary, these calculations demonstrate the need for a relatively large vacuum gap in order to minimize the impact from the tip potential when calculating the substrate wave functions and vice versa.
-In the following calculations we keep the substrate-tip distance larger than 5 \AA.
+In the following calculations we keep the tip-heights larger than 5 \AA.
 However, this might, in some cases, be an artificially large distance when comparing with experimental STM images.
-Other possible solutions might be to introduce the tip potential as a perturbation although this would necessitate the recalculation of the perturbed wave functions at each lateral displacement of the tip.
+Other possible solutions might be to introduce the tip potential as a perturbation, although this would necessitate the recalculation of the perturbed wave functions at each lateral displacement of the tip.